sohamkhanna08/Satellite-Imagery-CNN-Defense/README.md

 ## Conclusion

-This project demonstrates the effectiveness of CNNs in satellite image classification, particularly for defense-focused terrain intelligence.
+This project demonstrates the effectiveness of CNNs in satellite image classification, particularly for defence-focused terrain intelligence.
 The custom **SpectrumNet** architecture achieved high accuracy, highlighting the importance of meticulous data preprocessing, robust training strategies, and detailed performance evaluation.

 ## Future work